phelluy/trsltx/README.md

 trsltx -i fr -o de -f test/simple.tex
 ```

-`cargo install`is the recommend method: it takes into accound bug fixes both in the parser `ltxprs`and in the translator `trsltx`.
+`cargo install` is the recommended method: it takes into account bug fixes both in the parser `ltxprs` and in the translator `trsltx`.

-**Note:** We pay tribute to the pioneering spirit of **Fabrice Bellard**, creator of TextSynth (and QEMU, FFmpeg, etc.), whose early work on constrained inference inspired this tool.
-Although we now prioritize `llama.cpp` for local inference, the "spirit of constraints" comes directly from his work.

 The translation is completed using a Large Language Model (LLM) available on a local `llama.cpp` server (default) or the TextSynth server.
 It may contain some LaTeX errors.
 Therefore, it is essential to review and manually correct the translated code as necessary.

-`trsltx` uses a unique feature of the TextSynth (and now `llama.cpp`) API, which allows the possibility to use a formal grammar to constraint the generated output.
+`trsltx` uses a unique feature of the `llama.cpp` API, which allows the possibility to use a formal grammar to constrain the generated output.
-See [https://textsynth.com/documentation.html#grammar](https://textsynth.com/documentation.html#grammar)  and the [grammar options of `llama.cpp`](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) (GBNF grammars)
+See the [grammar options of `llama.cpp`](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) (GBNF grammars)

+We recommend favoring the `--auto` option.
+In this mode, `trsltx` uses a smart splitting algorithm (based on semantic structure) for creating chunks of text and proceeds directly to translation of these chunks.

+```bash
+cargo run -- --auto -i fr -o en -f test/simple.tex
+```

+A manual splitting is possible if the `--auto` option yields unsatisfactory results.
 The original LaTeX file is split in not too long chunks by using markers
 `%trsltx-split` in the .tex file on single lines. `trsltx` will complain if a chunk
 is too long.
 It is possible to specify a split length with the `-l` option of `trsltx`.
 In the process an intermediate file `test/simple_fr.tex` is generated with split markers.
-By default, the automatic split is not very powerful.
-It is recommended to adjust the position of the
+It is recommended to adjust the position of the markers manually.
-markers manually if the translation is not satisfactory.

-However, you can use the `--auto` option to bypass the manual review step.
-In this mode, `trsltx` uses a smart splitting algorithm (based on semantic structure) and proceeds directly to translation.
-```bash
-cargo run -- --auto -i fr -o en -f test/simple.tex
-```

 Each chunk is analyzed using a lightweight parser for a subset of the LaTeX syntax (see [ltxprs](https://github.com/phelluy/ltxprs)).
 A special grammar is generated for each fragment, which encourages the LLM to stick to the original text.
 This discourages invented labels, references or citations.
 In addition, LaTeX commands that are not in the original text are less likely to be generated.

-The grammar function is deactivated if the light syntax analyser fails.
+The grammar function is deactivated if the light syntax analyzer fails.
 The chunk is partially translated if the server returns an error.
 In this case, the translation must be corrected manually...

 It is also possible to mark a region that should not be translated with the markers
 `%trsltx-begin-ignore` and `%trsltx-end-ignore` on single lines.
 Ignored regions should not contain